-You will soon see Call of Duty Points, arrive in Call of Duty: WWII.
-After pushing back the rollout of the in-game currency to fix some Call of Duty: WWII problems, Sledgehammer Games plans to add Call of Duty Points to the latest game on November 21st.
+Call of Duty Points are live in Call of Duty: WWII.
+After pushing back the rollout of the in-game currency to fix some Call of Duty: WWII problems, Sledgehammer Games just added the micro transaction currency known as Call of Duty Points to WW2.
+We’re still not seeing new Call of Duty: WWII guns, weapons and supply drops, so you might not want to spend money on points yet.

 Originally introduced with Call of Duty: Black Ops 3 back in 2015, the in game currency allows you to buy Supply Drops.
 So far this is going to give you access to weapon variants, but not to new weapons — yet.

-This is what you need to know about how Call of Duty Points work in Call of Duty: WWII and what you can get with them when they arrive later this month.
+This is what you need to know about how Call of Duty Points work in Call of Duty: WWII and what you can get with them.

 What Are Call of Duty Points?